Anne Wojcicki

+Anne E. Wojcicki (/wuːˈtʃɪtski/ woo-CHITS-kee; born July 28, 1973) is an American entrepreneur.
+She is known for co-founding the personal genomics company 23andMe.

 Early life and education

-Wojcicki was born in Palo Alto, California, and has two older sisters—Susan Wojcicki, former CEO of YouTube, and Janet Wojcicki, an anthropologist and epidemiologist.
+Wojcicki was born in Palo Alto, California, the youngest of three sisters: Susan Wojcicki, former CEO of YouTube, and Janet Wojcicki, an anthropologist and epidemiologist.
 Her parents are Esther Wojcicki (née Hochman), an educator and journalist, and Stanley Wojcicki, a Polish-born physics professor emeritus at Stanford University.
 The three sisters grew up on Stanford's campus.
-When she was fourteen, she learned how to figure skate, and later started playing ice hockey.
+When she was fourteen, she learned how to figure skate and later started playing ice hockey.

-Wojcicki attended Gunn High School in Palo Alto, California, where she edited the school newspaper The Oracle, and won a scholarship for her sports stories.
-She received a bachelor of science in biology at Yale University in 1996.
+Wojcicki attended Gunn High School in Palo Alto, where she edited the school newspaper, The Oracle, and won a scholarship for her sports stories.
+She received a Bachelor of Science in biology at Yale University in 1996.
 During her time there she played on the varsity women's ice hockey team.
 She conducted molecular biology research at the National Institutes of Health and at the University of California, San Diego.

 Career

-After graduating, Wojcicki worked as a health care consultant at Passport Capital, a San Francisco-based investment fund and at Investor AB.
-She was a health care investment analyst for four years, overseeing health care investments, focusing on biotechnology companies.
-Disillusioned by the culture of Wall Street and its attitude towards health care, she decided to forego taking the MCAT to enroll in medical school and instead decided to focus on biological research.
+After graduating, Wojcicki worked as a healthcare consultant at Passport Capital, a San Francisco-based investment fund, and at Investor AB.
+She was a healthcare investment analyst for four years, overseeing health care investments and focusing on biotechnology companies.
+Disillusioned by the culture of Wall Street and its attitude towards health care, she decided to forgo taking the MCAT to enroll in medical school and instead decided to focus on biological research.